 What is Utility Potholing?

 Utility Potholing is a newer technology which uses a high power vacuum suction system to excavate soils or other materials during site investigation, Utility verification, remediation programs, construction projects or other civil engineering work.
-This less invasive excavation or digging technique is used to loosen soils, rather than heavy machinery or hand held tools.
+This less invasive digging technique is used to loosen soils, rather than heavy machinery or hand held tools.
 After loosening, the soil is extracted from the sub-surface through an air vacuum hose which transports it to an on-board spoil/debris tank for later disposal or backfilling.

 Vacuum Excavating Technology

-Why Use UTIL-LOCATE for Potholing and Vacuum Excavation?
+Why Use UTIL-LOCATE for Potholing Utilities?

 - Util-Locate is recognized as One of “The best” Utility Locating And Vacuum Excavation Companies in the state of California, by all its existing clients and in the utilities infrastructure world.
 We are referred to as “Masters of our craft”.
 When it comes to Subsurface Investigations & DAMAGE PREVENTION…we lead the way.